 5. Bonus: Confidence

-The secret fifth, and what we believe to be the most important factor when shopping for the perfect engagement ring is confidence.
+The secret fifth, and what we believe to be the most important factor when shopping for the perfect engagement ring, is confidence.
 And when you shop at J.H.
 Young, you will feel absolutely confident in your decision.
 Our experienced team is qualified to describe the characteristics mentioned above of your diamond so that you can make the informed choice that is right for you.

 Beautiful, rare and cherished, each diamond is unique and a miracle of time, place and change.
 At J.H.
 Young we want to help you find the best diamond to express your love.
+Visit our jewellery store in Brantford today and our experienced jewellers will help you pick out the perfect engagement ring for the love of your life.